Chase-Hao/Hao_Portfolio/content/projects/Strategy/Main idea.md

 ### 2. Stock market return
-Even though Liu and Tsyvinski (2021)[1] found crypto currency found crypto's exposure on stock market return is not significant.
-However, they are using data before 2018.
-After 2018, a lot institutional investors entered this market.
-In recent months, bitcoin price is usually going down when Dows' is going dow.
-Instituational investors' marginal value of wealth is likely to be influeced by stock market and thus influenced crypto market.
+Even though Liu and Tsyvinski (2021)[1] found cryptocurrency's exposure on stock market return is not significant, they are using data before 2018.
+After 2018, a lot of institutional investors entered this market.
+In recent months, Bitcoin price is often going down when Dows' is going down.
+Since institutional investors also invest heavily in stock markets, according to intermediary asset pricing theory their marginal value of wealth can be influenced and reflected by the stock market.
+Therefore, stock market is likely to co-move with the stock market.
 I will also analyze this factor.

 ### 3. Investor sentiment
-Two papers found this factor is significant in returns.
-Their data source is open source, I can use those websites' API to extract data and use text analysis to quantify the factor.
+Two papers found this factor is significant in cryptocurrency returns.
+Their data sources are open sources, so I can use those websites' API to extract data and use text analysis to quantify the investor sentiment.
-* Chen,Despres and ext.
-(2019)[2] think cryptocurrecy price exist huge bubble and found investor sentiment factor is significant in cryto price.
-They use different text analysis techique to analyze messages from StockTwits and Reddit.
+* Chen, Despres, etc. (2019)[2] think there is huge bubble in cryptocurrency market and found investor sentiment factor is significant on crypto returns.
+To construct this factor, they use different text analysis techniques to analyze messages from StockTwits and Reddit.
-* Liu & Tsyvinski (2021)[1] defines sentiment factor as 'log ratio between the count of positive and the count of negative phrases of cryptocurrencies in Google searches'
+* Liu & Tsyvinski (2021)[1] define sentiment factor as: *'log-ratio between the count of positive and the count of negative phrases of cryptocurrencies in Google searches'*

 ### 4. Investor attention
-The Investor attention factor (Liu & Tsyvinski ,2021)[1] is constructed using open source and these two media provides API to extract them.
+The Investor attention factor (Liu & Tsyvinski,2021)[1] is constructed by using open source(Google and Twitter).
+These two media paltforms provide APIs to extract them.
 * Google searches
 * Twitter post counts

 ### 5. Cryptocurrency momentum
 Momentum is also proved significant (Liu & Tsyvinski ,2021)[1].
-I can use technical analysis indicators in stock market to construct this factor.
+Some technical analysis method in the stock market are using momentum factor.
+I could refer to those methods to onstruct momentum factor in crypto market.

 ### 6. Degree of disagreement
 Liu & Tsyvinski (2021)[1] found 'cryptocurrency return is high when the current volume-volatility ratio is high.
-Volumns are usually high when investors have more disagreement with the price.
-So I can combine this indicator into technical analysis indictors
+Volumes are usually high when investors have more disagreement with the price.
+This means volumes and price volatility could also reflect crypto prices.

 ### 7. Arbitrage across different currecy exchanges
 Makarov and Schoar (2020) found there are arbitrage opportunities across different currency exchanges due to market segmentation.
-However, it's kind hard to trade using different currencies.
+However, it's kinda hard to trade using different currencies on different crypto platforms.
+In the US, only a limited number of platforms are allowed.
+And they can only trade in US dollars.

 ## Reference